On this page:

 The SuperStrong Assessment is a shortened, and mobile-friendly version of the Strong Interest Inventory.
 For entry into the SuperStrong Assessment use the access code: "CLACareerServices".
-This interest-based assessment helps you see where your interests intersect with potential major and career possibilities and your results will include various resources to guide further exploration.
+This interest-based assessment helps you understand where your interests intersect with potential major and career possibilities and your results will include various resources to guide further exploration.
 You can talk about your results with your CLA academic advisor or one of CLA’s career counselors to help you connect your interests to your career exploration and planning process.

 StrengthsFinder is an assessment that helps you identify your top five strengths and how to utilize them in your daily life, academics, and career.
-You can request a code by making an appointment with a career counselor to discuss self exploration.
+You can request a code by making an appointment with a career counselor to discuss self-exploration.
 After taking the assessment we strongly encourage you to make an appointment with a career counselor to discuss your results.

-Beyond the assessments listed below you can use the reflection questions in our Core Career Competencies guide to think about specific ways you can continue building each of the competencies and identify the ones you’re most confident about.
+Beyond the assessments listed below, you can use the reflection questions in our Core Career Competencies guide to think about specific ways you can continue building each of the competencies and identify the ones you’re most confident about.

-RATE is an innovative online tool that is a core element of career readiness.
+RATE™ is an innovative online tool that is a core element of career readiness.
 It is a reflective learning and self-assessment activity that guides you through the process of thoroughly Reflecting on, Articulating, Translating, and Evaluating your diverse experiences.
 It helps you focus on the Core Career Competencies you are developing in and out of the classroom.
 RATE helps you tell your own unique story.